nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 ## Building and Running Unit Tests

-Unit tests can be build using the the `build-ut` command of the `fprime-util`.
+Unit tests can be build using the the `build --ut` command of the `fprime-util`.
 This will allow us to build the unit tests in preparation to run them.
 The user can also just run "check" to build and run the unit tests.  **Note: no unit tests are currently supplied with the Ref application, and thus these commands may error.**

 **Building Unit Test of SignalGen**
 ```
 cd fprime/Ref/SignalGen
-fprime-util build-ut
+fprime-util build --ut
 ```

 Once built, the unit test can be run using the following command.  **Note: this will produce a message warning of no